samsuh/2026-journal/README.md

 - Music making - recreate a single loop just to have done it.
 Stretch goal is to make an ABAC loop sequence.
 - Start looking into setting up Reaper - https://youtu.be/hLB83sOxVfs?si=zOenlHfLrXeFptQU

+I started watching a few guitar videos too.
+Not to get distracted, but it's interesting how much more intuitive guitar videos are.
+I have experience there, so that makes a lot of sense.
+But does it make sense to switch to guitar inputs as a main way to enter music into the daw? think it over.

 ## 2/18/26 - Wednesday
 Goals for today: